 \n character.
 Your web crawler should not print out anything other than those five flags.
 If your program encounters an unrecoverable error, it may print an error message before terminating.

-Secret flags may be hidden on any page on Fakebook, and their exact location on each page may be different.
+Secret flags may be hidden on any page on Fakebook, their exact location on each page may be different, and pages may contain multiple flags.
 Each secret flag is a 64 character long sequences of random alphanumerics.
 All secret flags will appear in the following format (which makes them easy to identify):

 Sockets, Ports, and TLS